 LEARNING FROM A MENTOR, NOT A TEACHER

-One of the most important traits of the Recording, Radio, Film Connection and CASA Schools is the way we teach our students.
+One of the most important traits of the Recording Radio Film Connection & CASA Schools is the way we teach our students.
 At RRFC, you’re not simply one face in a classroom of dozens, competing for the attention of your instructor.
 You’re the only one in the class.
-That’s right: every RRFC student is paired with a mentor, and all instruction happens one-on-one.
+That’s right: every RRFC student is paired with a mentor, and instruction happens one-on-one.

 Who is Your Mentor?

-Let's start by saying who your mentor is NOT.
-Your mentor is NOT a full-time instructor paid to teach a large group of students several times a day.
-Your mentor is NOT a lifetime academic, or someone who perhaps used to work in the industry.
-Your mentor IS an actual working professional in the field, someone who understands how the business works beyond the textbooks.
-Your mentor IS someone who knows the ins and outs of the industry RIGHT NOW, and is currently making a living doing what you want to do.
-Your mentor IS a successful music producer, audio engineer, filmmaker, broadcasting professional, or master chef, ready and willing to teach you his/her secrets in private, one-on-one sessions.
+Let's start by saying who your mentor is not.
+Your mentor is not a full-time instructor paid to teach a classroom full of students several times a day.
+Your mentor is not a lifetime academic, or someone who perhaps used to work in the industry.
+Your mentor is an actual working professional in the field, someone who understands how the business works beyond the textbooks.
+Your mentor is someone who knows the ins and outs of the industry right now, and is currently making a living doing what you want to do.
+Your mentor is an actively working music producer, audio engineer, filmmaker, broadcasting professional, or chef, who is ready and willing to teach you in private, one-on-one sessions.

 Why is One-on-One Training Important?

-While not every profession requires this kind of personal instruction, there are several key ways in which RRFC's mentor-apprentice (extern) training gives you an advantage:
+While not every profession requires this kind of personal instruction, there are several key ways in which RRFC's mentor-extern training gives you an advantage:

 - Learn at your own pace.
 In a class, the teacher sets the pace, and it's the students' job to try and keep up.
 Since not everyone learns at the same speed, this poses a problem for some.
 With one-on-one instruction, the student sets the pace.